ali-Eskandarian/Semester_1_Fuzzy_Logic/README.md

 ## Repository Overview

 This repository contains projects and implementations from the **Fuzzy Logic** course, completed as part of my Master's in Artificial Intelligence.
-Each project explores different techniques and applications of evolutionary computation, ranging from function approximation problems to advanced regression models using fuzzy logic.
+Each project explores different techniques and applications of fuzzy logic, ranging from function approximation problems to advanced regression models using fuzzy logic.

 ## Projects Included